-Franchising opportunities are attractive to people who have saved up money during the ten years between recessions and have the capital to invest.
-Industry veterans predict high unemployment and low interest rates will lead to an increase in franchise sales in 2021.
+Franchising opportunities are attractive to people who have saved substantial amounts of money and have the capital to invest.
+Industry veterans predict that high unemployment and low interest rates will lead to an increase in franchise sales.

-During the COVID-19 pandemic, most people have adapted to using various online tools to work and communicate.
+During the COVID-19 pandemic, most people adapted to using various online tools to work and communicate.
 With the aid of technology and a new remote working mindset, many franchise owners are now running their businesses virtually.
-They also recognize the advantage of being able to work from home and generate an income during shutdowns.
+They also recognize the advantage of being able to work from home.

 Even legacy franchises have made strides to adopt technologies that will keep them relevant.
-For example, they’re supporting franchisees with the right digital platforms to connect with customers and operate cost-efficiently when in-person interactions aren’t possible.
+For example, many are supporting franchisees with digital platforms to connect with customers and operate cost-efficiently when in-person interactions aren’t possible.

 Tried-and-True Business System